Urbanize Green Spaces

 Significance

-A 1869 University of Chicago map of northern part of Pine Grove (Lake View East) subdivision that shows the hotel
+A 1869 University of Chicago map of northern part of Pine

+This area marks the area location of the Lake View Hotel - the hotel/resort that served as a meeting place for potential real estate investors and potential homeowners from 1854-1890ish.
 The Kerfoot Garden property mentioned in the beginning of this post was located just north of the Lake View Hotel.
 Mr. Kerfoot's garden space was apparently along Irving Park Road & Halsted Street near the existing shoreline of the lake.

 edited map - Google Maps